andrew-crocker/Dominion/README.md

 © Andrew Crocker, Tommy Markley, Warren Shull, Fall 2011

-This C++ project simulates the card game with an interactive GUI using OpenGL.
+This C++ project simulates the card game Dominion with an interactive GUI using OpenGL.

 ==============================================================================